Reducing time to trust in competitive Fortnite

 Outcome

-Early feedback confirmed that the frustration was real.
+Early feedback signalled that the frustration was real.
 Players agreed that finding a good duo was inefficient, and they understood the value of the concept.
-However, most were not motivated to change their current behavior.
+However, in the end most were not motivated to change their current behaviour.

 Despite its flaws, Discord felt “good enough.”
 Players occasionally found strong teammates through random matches, which reinforced the idea that the existing system eventually works.
 Because of that, there was little urgency to move to a new platform.